Skip to content

 # Module What you learn Leads to

-4 ML Engineering & MLOps Training pipelines, experiment tracking, model serving, CI/CD for models Phase 5A/B (HPC, distributed training)
+4 ML Engineering & MLOps Training pipelines, experiment tracking, model serving, observability, CI/CD for models Phase 5A/B (HPC, distributed training)

-Build: RAG pipeline with vector search, agent with tool calling, fine-tune a small LLM, deploy model behind Triton/vLLM.
+Build: RAG pipeline with vector search, agent with tool calling, coding agent in terminal or CI, fine-tune Qwen/Qwen3.5-4B-Base with Unsloth, deploy model behind Triton/vLLM, secure prompt gateway with moderation and redaction.

 Why Two Tracks?